znetstar/tor-router/README.md

 To install run: `npm install`
 To start run: `bin/tor-router`

-To install globally run: `npm install -g`
+To install globally run: `npm install -g tor-router`

 Alternatively docker can be used.
 The build will retrieve the latest version of Tor from the offical Tor Project repository.